 Alright.
 It finally happened.
 You just had sex, and it felt so good.
 It felt so good you feel like you could just cry.
 And you did.

 Reasons behind this can vary.
 Sometimes it can be the psychological loss of self from the experience.
 It could be feelings of inadequecy, either due to a need to compensate or because they could not experience the moment just a little longer.
+It could be that the high emotions raised during sex brought up buried feelings.

 While normally Played for Laughs, sometimes this trope is invoked at some point because the people who do it do it because they really needed Sex for Solace.
 Or worse...
 Defiled Forever!!!
 Afterall, Rape Is a Special Kind of Evil.